Home > Tropicana Lagoon Resort Review

 - Breakfast: Breakfast is not included because guests are expected to use their kitchens.
-However, breakfast is available for an extra cost at the restaurant.
+However, it is available for an extra cost at the restaurant.

-- Room Service: Available during restaurant hours: i.e. about 7.30am to 8pm.
+- Room Service: Available during restaurant hours – 7.30 am to 8 pm.

 Tropicana Lagoon Resort – Rooms

-- Room Types: Deluxe Villas • Deluxe Beach Front Apartments (with 1 or 2 bedrooms)
+- Room Types: Deluxe Villa • Deluxe Beach Front Apartment (with 1 or 2 bedrooms)

 - Smoking Rooms: No smoking in the rooms, like most other resorts, but permitted around the pool and gardens.

-- Best Room: The Deluxe Beach Front Apartments (with 1 or 2 bedrooms) feature a colourful tropical décor and well-equipped kitchen.
-Those located on the top (second) floor contain a broad balcony offering optimum views, while the ones at ground level have direct beach access.
+- Best Room: The Deluxe Beach Front Apartments (with 1 or 2 bedrooms) feature a colorful tropical décor and well-equipped kitchens.
+Those located on the top (second) floor have broad balconies offering optimum views, while the ones at ground level have direct beach access.